andinox/FDPUserStorageFederation/README.md

 database named `adh6_prod`.
 The federation provider connects to this database to retrieve external users.

-Build the provider with Maven and copy the resulting JAR into Keycloak's `providers` directory.
+Build the provider with Maven and then start the provided `docker-compose.yml` stack.
-It exposes the external users to Keycloak and allows authentication against the `adherents` table.
+The Keycloak container mounts the built JAR and loads the configuration from `application.properties` so that the federation connects to the MariaDB database.
+External users stored in the `adherents` table can then authenticate through Keycloak.